 A brokered CD is different from regular bank or credit union CDs because they can be bought and sold on the secondary market.
 Brokered CDs can also potentially offer high yields than other bank CDs.
 You do still run the risk of losing interest earned if you withdraw money from one of these CDs early.
 But overall, they’re worth considering if you’re looking for safe investments with high returns.

 Conservative investments may appeal to some types of investors more than others.
-When deciding what to invest in for 2022 and beyond, it’s important to consider your goals, time horizon for investing and overall risk tolerance.
+When deciding what to invest in it’s important to consider your goals, time horizon for investing and overall risk tolerance.
 Finding the right balance between conservative investments and more aggressive investments can be key to achieving your financial goals.

 Tips for Investing